nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 If yes, can you do better?

-## TODO How to Solve It with Computational Thinking
+## How to Solve It with Computational Thinking

 The steps above are table stakes for problem solving and can be applied to any domain.